JuliaDynamics/TransitionsInTimeseries.jl/docs/src/devdocs.md

 ## New indicators or change metrics

-As explained already in e.g., [`SlidingIndicatorConfig`](@ref), new indicators or change metrics are standard Julia functions, so you only need to define such a function (and document it, test it, etc.).
+As explained already in e.g., [`SlidingWindowConfig`](@ref), new indicators or change metrics are standard Julia functions, so you only need to define such a function (and document it, test it, etc.).

 ## New pipeline for estimating changes